 The project was not without challenges.
 “The initial staking of the placement of the trail was the first challenge,” says Gregg Koppelmann, sales/project manager for E&B Paving.
 “We performed quite a bit of clearing in order to be able to place the trail.”
 It took approximately 7 days to clear the existing trees and vegetation for the new pathway.
 E&B worked with a four man crew from Quality Services to accomplish the daunting task of clearing the area before paving could be done.

-Quality Services brought in a boom lift to clear out the larger trees from the area before using a stump grinder, Bobcat skid steer and wood chipper to break down the rest.
-The material was then transported to a landfill to be ground up and used for mulch.
-After the clearing was complete, E&B spent approximately two weeks cutting the trail to grade, in order to place the stone and asphalt.
+Quality Services brought in a boom lift to clear out the larger trees from the area before using a stump grinder, Bobcat and wood chipper to break down the rest.
+The material was transported to a landfill to be ground up and used for mulch.
+After the clearing was complete, E & B spent approximately 2 weeks cutting the trail to grade to place the stone and asphalt using just a four man crew.
 The survey company, Randall Miller and Associates, worked at one end of the trail and had to cut their way through the area to place stakes.

 Concrete retaining walls had to be placed instead along the path area that ran under SR 15.
 “Between the city, the consulting firm (Butler, Fairman, & Seufert) and us, we came up with a suitable solution to fit all parties.
 Including cost, and being able to get the project done in a reasonable amount of time.”

-Since the trail was only 12-ft. wide, there was no way for vehicles to go around each other without damaging the surrounding area.
-Instead of the normal paving train, where a paver pushes the dump truck forward, in this case the dump trucks actually backed their way down the trail to meet the paver.
-When one dump was empty, the paver would continue to move forward until it was empty.
-Another dump truck would then show up and back its way down the trail to the paver and roller.
+Since the trail was only 12-foot wide, there was no way for vehicles to go around each other without damaging the surrounding area.
+Instead of the normal paving train where a paver pushes the dump truck forward, in this case the dump trucks actually backed their way down the trail to meet the paver.
+When one dump was empty, the paver would continue to move forward until it was empty, when another dump truck would show up after backing its way down the trail to the paver and roller.